Predictive text: Textonyms

 Words produced by the same combination of keypresses have been called "textonyms"; also "txtonyms"; or "T9onyms" (pronounced "tynonyms" /ˈtaɪnənɪmz/), though they are not specific to T9.
-Selecting the wrong textonym can occur with no misspelling or typo, if the wrong textonym is selected by default or user error.
+Selecting the wrong textonym can occur with no misspelling or typo, if the wrong textonym is selected by default or due to user error.
 As mentioned above, the key sequence 4663 on a telephone keypad, provided with a linguistic database in English, will generally be disambiguated as the word good.
 However, the same key sequence also corresponds to other words, such as home, gone, hoof, hood and so on.
 For example, "Are you home?" could be rendered as "Are you good?" if the user neglects to alter the default 4663 word.
 This can lead to misunderstandings; for example sequence 735328 might correspond to either select or its antonym reject.
 A 2010 brawl that led to manslaughter was sparked by a textonym error.
 Predictive text choosing a default different from that which the user expects has similarities with the Cupertino effect, by which spell-check software changes a spelling to that of an unintended word.

 Textonyms were used as Millennial slang; for example, the use of the word book to mean cool, since book was the default in predictive text systems that assumed it was more frequent than cool.
 This is related to cacography.

 Disambiguation failure and misspelling

 Textonyms are not the only issue limiting the effectiveness of predictive text implementations.
-Another significant problem are words for which the disambiguation produces a single, incorrect response.
+Another significant problem is words for which the disambiguation produces a single, incorrect response.
 The system may, for example, respond with Blairf upon input of 252473, when the intended word was Blaise or Claire, both of which correspond to the keystroke sequence, but are not, in this example, found by the predictive text system.
 When typos or misspellings occur, they are very unlikely to be recognized correctly by a disambiguation system, though error correction mechanisms may mitigate that effect.